Engee documentation

 • - time.

-To model a non-linear or polar capacitor, set Capacitance model to Lookup table and fill in the voltage-capacitance table:
+To model a non-linear or polar capacitor, set the Capacitance model parameters to Lookup table and fill in the voltage-capacitance table:

-• For polar capacitors, this reference table is asymmetric with respect to the applied terminal voltage, uncheck the box for the Symmetric C-V table parameter.
+• For polar capacitors, this reference table is asymmetric with respect to the applied terminal voltage, uncheck the parameter Symmetric C-V table.

-• For other types of nonlinear capacitors, the symmetry of the capacitance table with respect to the applied terminal voltage is ensured by selecting the checkbox for Symmetric C-V table.
+• For other types of nonlinear capacitors, the symmetry of the capacitance table with respect to the applied terminal voltage is ensured by checking the Symmetric C-V table parameters.

 εεεεωτ